Visual documents need an AI-native source.

 VMD AI source layer and render replay layer

-Edit state
+Edit loop

 The benchmark is compression under a restoration constraint.

-49.6% full prototype reduction including replay/residual
+49.6% full prototype reduction including replay and residual data

-83.2% GPT-4 token reduction for AI-facing slot source
+83.2% GPT-4 token reduction for the editable source layer

 VMD visual-lossless benchmark summary